byuccl/bitrec/fuzzer/readme.md

    These rules have to do with being able to generate a bitstream or not.
 For a given primitive, there exists rules that need to be followed to place the primitive in a valid manner.
 The difference from "DRC Property Fixes" is that the bitstream generation won't even run if these rules are invalid.
 Some example rules are LUTRAMs, where to place a LUTRAM on a A6LUT bel, you also have to place a LUTRAM on the D6LUT.
 Failed bitstreams are a good indication of failing this check.
 Solutions to this problem have to be hardcoded and based on experience, DRC checks, and documentation.

 3. Dependent Bits
-   There exists bits that configure multiple properties at the same time.
-One exmaple is in the DSP_L tile, where the ACASCREG and AREG need to be the same value at all times (values 0, 1 or 2), except for the in the case where ACASCREG=1, then AREG can equal 2.
+   There exist bits that configure multiple properties at the same time.
+One example is in the DSP_L tile, where the ACASCREG and AREG need to be the same value at all times (values 0, 1 or 2), except for in the case where ACASCREG=1, then AREG can equal 2.
 There exists a single set of bits to choose between AREG equaling 0, 1 or 2, as to be expected.
-However the exists no bits to indicate the values of ACASCREG, and instead there exists a bit that is 1 when ACASCREG == AREG, and 0 otherwise.
-This case in the DSP (along with the BCASCREG/BREG properties), is the only current example we have.
-This may occur in many other tiles as well.
-For future work, the solution is to have a second pass at the differential analysis, running on just the pips that were never associated with a property, and search for all situations that the bit was on, and off.
+However there exist no bits to indicate the values of ACASCREG, and instead there exists a bit that is 1 for the special case when ACASCREG == AREG, and 0 otherwise.
+This case in the DSP (along with the BCASCREG/BREG properties), is the only current example we have, but this may occur in other tiles as well (possibly many).
+For future work, the solution is to have a second pass at the differential analysis, running on just the bits that were never associated with a property, and search for all situations that the bit was on, and off.
 A more complex algorithm can then deduce the dependency.
-Fixing this situation would also fix others that we have not detected.
+Fixing this situation would also fix others that we have not yet detected.

-4. "Polluted" Pip bits
+4. "Polluted" PIP bits
-   This occurs when a property value's on bit have more than just the bits that configure the given feature, and in our current state of our fuzzer, is inseperable to the bits that configure a nearby pip.
-This is due to the fact that our fuzzer doesn't solve for Pips.
-One solution is to incoporate Prjxray's database of bits, and filter those out of each property.
-Future work can also add a pip fuzzer.
+   This occurs when a property value's on bits have more than just the bits that configure the given feature, and in our current state of our fuzzer, is inseperable from the bits that configure a nearby PIP.
+This is due to the fact that our BEL Fuzzer doesn't solve for PIPs (a separate set of code, the PIP Fuzzer does).
+One solution is to incorporate Prjxray's database of bits, and filter those out of each property.
+Future work can also add a PIP fuzzer.

 5. Invisible Properties
-   This one is the hardest to detect, hardest to fix, and is always in the back of my mind, because we don't know if it is localized to a few tiles, or if other tiles have similar properties.
-This occurs in at least 2 tile types: CMT_TOP_L/R_LOWER_B, and CMT_TOP_L/R_UPPER_T, or the "MMCM" and "PLLE2" tiles, and more than likely in the Phaser In and Phaser Out tiles as well (CMT_TOP_L/R_LOWER_T, CMT_TOP_L/R_UPPER_B).
+   This one is the hardest to detect, hardest to fix, and is always lurking in the background, because we don't know if it is localized to a few tiles, or if other tiles have similar properties.
+This occurs in at least 2 tile types: CMT_TOP_L/R_LOWER_B, and CMT_TOP_L/R_UPPER_T, or the "MMCM" and "PLLE2" tiles, and more than likely in the Phaser In and Phaser Out tiles as well.
 This tile however is fairly low on the priorty list.

-The issue is that the bel properties that are normally written directly into the bitstream, go through a "transformation phase" that is not visible to the user in any way.
-For example, properties that are encoded into the primitive, such as delay_time, phase, and clk_cycle, and then transformmed into variables such as high time, low time, and edge.
-The sign of this occurance is the property type of "double", where a property is given a string double type, however it is never directly written to the bitstream.
-The only current solution to this is by reading Xilinx documentation - XAPP888 - can we deduce the memory mapping for the MMCM and PLLE2 primitives.
-Future work can hard code this mapping directly into our database - prjxray has essentially done the same.
-No similar documentation for the Phase tiles has been found to date.
+   The issue is that, normally, BEL property values directly map onto bits that are written into the bitstream.
+But, in the cases above, the BEL properties go through a "transformation phase" that is not visible to the user in any way.
+For example, properties that are encoded into the MMCM primitive, such as `delay_time`, `phase`, and `clk_cycle` are transformmed into different variables such as `high time`, `low time`, and `edge`.
+It is these later properties that are actually encoded into the bitstream.
+The sign of this occurring is the property type of "double", where a property is given a string double type, however it is never directly written to the bitstream.

+   The only current solution to this for MMCM/PLL is by reading Xilinx documentation - XAPP888 for example.
+From this we can deduce the memory mapping for the MMCM and PLLE2 primitives and future work can hard code this mapping directly into our database - Prjxray has essentially done the same.

+   However, no similar documentation for the Phase tiles has been found to date.

-## Fuzzer.py Arguments
+# 4. Fuzzer.py Arguments

-run_snapshot.py is just a wrapper for fuzzer.py, using known working arguments for each tile - some tiles need more data than others, which is dependent on the number of bel properties a tile contains.
+Then filen `run_snapshot.py` is just a wrapper for `fuzzer.py`, using known working arguments for each tile - some tiles need more data than others, which is dependent on the number of BEL properties a tile contains.
 Some arguments are used for testing purposes, as well as rerunning portions of the fuzzer.

+However, `fuzzer.py` can be run directly without the use of `run_snapshot.py`.
+Here are its arguments:

 <pre>
 parser.add_argument('tile_type', nargs=1)                   # Selects the target tile type